Sharing pizza in n dimensions: The even restricted arrangement

 \section{The even restricted arrangement}

 In this section we obtain a recursion for evaluating the pizza quantity in terms of lower dimensional pizza quantities on certain subarrangements of the given arrangement.
-We begin by introducing two concepts from the paper~\cite{Ehrenborg_Morel_Readdy}; see Definition~3.2.1 and Proposition~3.2.2 from that paper. \begin{definition} \begin{enumerate}[(a)] \item Let $V' \subseteq V$ be a subspace of codimension $2$.
-The \emph{intersection multiplicity} of the arrangement $\Hf = \{H_{e} : e \in E\}$ at the subspace $V'$ is the cardinality
+We begin by introducing two definitions.